brakmic/HDA_with_Cpp/README.md

 ## HTML / Web App

 The web application starts by loading the `index.html` which contains a `div` tag with *id="main"*.
 Throughout the app, this tag will be used by other controls to dynamically replace its contents without any page refreshes.
-However, unlike other typical `modern` web apps, we use no JS frameworks like React or Angular to achieve make the app responsive.
+However, unlike other typical `modern` web apps, we use no JS frameworks like React or Angular to make the app responsive.
 Instead, we load `htmx` which is the only required scripting library.
 There are also three `bootstrap` resources involved, but this is just make the app look better.
 Bootstrap is not a requirement and can be replaced by any other library or own stylesheets.

 ## LICENSE